mocamircea/sygon-token/README.md

   Fees are applied to all token transfers, except the initial token release transfers.
   </p>
   <p>
-  Fees are calculated based on the amount of transferred tokens and a specific factor applied to the amount.
-So the amount is framed to a value interval first, then the corresponding factor is applied.<br/>
+  Fees are calculated based on the amount of transferred tokens and a specific factor applied to the amount.<br/>
   <table>
     <tr>
       <td><b>Amount interval</b></td><td><b>Fee</b></td>